svellucci18/code-quiz/psuedocode.md

     - Make the start page content with js DONE
     - Stylize the start page with class names DONE
     - if pressed
-        -delete the content of the instructions
-        -start timer DONE
+        -delete the content of the instructions DONE -start timer DONE
         -jump into the first question.